 Each capsule has a 28-person capacity, and each revolution takes approximately 30 minutes with visitors enjoying a panorama that captures Marina Bay’s skyline with a glimpse of neighbouring Malaysia and Indonesia.

-MRT – Promenade Station (Circle Line, CC4) is a five-minute walk to Singapore Flyer!
-Take Exit A and look out for blue pedestrian signs to Singapore Flyer.
+Located a 5-minute walk away from MRT – Promenade Station (Circle Line, CC4).
+Take Exit A and follow the blue pedestrian signs to Singapore Flyer.

 MRT – Take the North East Line to Harbour Front Station and change for the Sentosa Express or RWS 8 Bus.

-This 280-metre pedestrian linkway – the longest in Singapore – features a world’s first ‘double-helix’ structure.
-Inspired by the yin and yang concept in Asian culture, the architecturally unique bridge is said to bring wealth, happiness and prosperity to Marina Bay.
+This 280-metre pedestrian linkway (the longest in Singapore) features the world’s first ‘double helix’ structure.
+Inspired by the yin & yang concept in Asian culture, the architecturally unique bridge is said to bring wealth, happiness and prosperity to Marina Bay.

 The bridge is an engineering masterpiece assembled with great precision.
 The curved design is created by two opposing spiral steel members, held together by a series of connecting struts, symbolising “life and continuity”, “renewal”, “everlasting abundance” and “growth”, and resembles the structure of DNA.

-One of the best tourist attractions in Singapore.
-Hop on board the Night Safari tram and psyche yourself for a 40-minute journey of wild animal encounters!
-Journey from the Himalayan foothills to wild Equatorial Africa, this tram ride offers live commentary.
-Get a chance to come up-close with our lions, tigers, tapirs, deer and more!
+Hop on board the Night Safari tram and psyche yourself for a 40-minute journey of wild animal encounters, from the Himalayan foothills to wild Equatorial Africa.
+Get a chance to come up close with lions, tigers, tapirs, deer and more!